AngleProtocol/angle-docs/concepts/hedging-agents/faq-ha.md

 It refers to the total position HAs can open with the protocol.

-For instance, if users minted 20000 agEUR with wETH, then the amount to hedge is 20000 EUR of wETH.
-Then, if users burn 15000 agEUR against wETH, the amount to hedge becomes 5000 EUR of wETH.
+For instance, if a user minted 20000 agEUR with wETH, then the amount to hedge is 20000 EUR of wETH.
+Then, if a user burns 15000 agEUR against wETH, the amount to hedge becomes 5000 EUR of wETH.

 If the target proportion that HAs are allowed to hedge is 90%, then after the burn the amount to hedge by HAs is 5000 \* 0.9 = 4500 EUR worth of stablecoins.
 This means that the sum of the position size \(in collateral\) multiplied by the entry oracle rates of HAs should less or equal to 4500 EUR.

 **Why is that quantity expressed in stablecoins?**
 Let's say that there is one HA in the protocol that entered at a time where the price of collateral with respect to the stablecoin was `p_e` and commits to an amount of collateral of `c`.
 HAs are not allowed to hedge more collateral that is in the protocol.
 To this extent, `c` must be collateral in the protocol's reserves, brought by users minting stablecoins.

-If the HAs cashes out at a moment in which the collateral is worth `p`, if we imagine that there was only `c` of collateral in the protocol before the HA came in, then the protocol ends up with:
+If the HA cashes out at a moment in which the collateral is worth `p`, if we imagine that there was only `c` of collateral in the protocol before the HA came in, then the protocol ends up with:

 $$
 c - \texttt{PnL} =  c \cdot \frac{p_e}{p}